wanlok/wanlok-calculator-kotlin/README.md

 This is an app I developed to practise Android MVVM with data binding and Google Firestore.

 I notice a few pain points in calculator apps available in Google Play and App Store.
-Therefore, I decided to write my calculator app and make it open-source.
+Therefore, I decided to write my calculator app to solve those issues and make it open-source.

 APK Download: